fortify/fortify-client-api/README.md

 ## Usage

+### API
-Please refer to the JavaDoc and sample projects listed in the previous sections for details on how to use these client libraries.
-The remainder of this section just describes the build configuration to be used to include the fortify-client-api libraries into your own projects.
+Please refer to the JavaDoc and sample projects listed in the [Related Links](#related-links) section for details on how to use these client libraries.

+### Build System
+The Maven artifacts for this project are automatically deployed to the Maven repositories listed in the [Related Links](#related-links) section.

 The published pom.xml file for fortify-client-api provides a dependencyManagement section that can be imported to declare the correct dependency versions.
-The following sections provide examples on how to configure Gradle or Maven to use the `client-api-ssc` project provided by fortify-client-api.
+The following examples show how to configure Gradle or Maven to use the `client-api-ssc` project provided by fortify-client-api.
 Obviously, these examples need to be adjusted according to:

 * The version of fortify-client-api to be used
 * Specific module(s) to be used from fortify-client-api

+Please refer to the sample projects listed in the [Related Links](#related-links) sections for more examples on how to add the `fortify-client-api` libraries to your projects.

-### Gradle
+#### Gradle Example

 ```gradle